On the uncertainty from the first-stage estimation of prognostic covariate adjustment in randomized controlled trials: Introduction

 Beyond PROCOVA, two-stage estimation is widely used in biostatistics, epidemiology, and econometrics.
 Typical examples include inverse probability weighting (IPW; \citealp{horvitz1952generalization}), for addressing missing data \citep{li2013weighting}, for adjusting confounding in observational studies \citep{robins1994estimation}, and for adjusting covariates in RCTs \citep{shen2014inverse}.
 Other examples include regression calibration for correcting measurement error \citep{carroll1990approximate} and two-stage least squares (TSLS; \citealp{theil1953repeated}) as an instrumental variable method \citep{imbens2014instrumental}.
 In IPW for ATE estimation, using an estimated propensity score model results in smaller asymptotic variance than using the true propensity score model in both observational studies \citep{lunceford2004stratification, henmi2004paradox} and RCTs \citep{shen2014inverse}.
 In regression calibration and TSLS, a variance estimator that does not take into account the uncertainty in the first-stage estimation underestimates the true asymptotic variance \citep{carroll1990approximate, murphy2002estimation}.
-Importantly, variance estimators that ignore the first-stage uncertainty generally do not yield valid inferences in the two-stage estimation frameworks.
+Importantly, variance estimators that ignore the first-stage uncertainty generally do not yield valid inferences in two-stage estimation.

-In PROCOVA, although the prognostic score model is estimated using historical data, a variance estimator that treats the prognostic score model as known is being used \citep{schuler2022increasing, hojbjerre2025tutorial}.
-To the best of our knowledge, a variance estimator that accounts for the uncertainty in prognostic score model estimation has not been discussed.
-Provided that historical data is independent of trial data, one may justify either treating the prognostic score model as known or accounting for the uncertainty in its estimation.
-These two approaches differ in their targets: the former implicitly targets inference on the distribution of trial data conditional on historical data, whereas the latter implicitly targets inference on the joint distribution of both trial and historical data.
-Which variance estimator to use could be determined according to the purpose of the analysis and the philosophy of the analyst.
+In PROCOVA, although the prognostic score model is estimated using historical data, a variance estimator that treats the prognostic score model as known has been used \citep{schuler2022increasing, hojbjerre2025tutorial}.
+To the best of our knowledge, the theoretical justification of this variance estimator has not been discussed, a variance estimator that accounts for the uncertainty in prognostic score model estimation has not been considered, and the difference in variance between cases when the prognostic score model is known and when it is estimated has not been clarified.